percona/pmm-doc/source/dashboards/dashboard.mongodb-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.mongodb-overview.queued-operations:
+.. _dashboard-mongodb-overview.queued-operations:

-`Queued Operations <dashboard.mongodb-overview.html#queued-operations>`_
+`Queued Operations <dashboard-mongodb-overview.html#queued-operations>`_
 --------------------------------------------------------------------------------

 Any number of queued operations for long periods of time is an indication of